keramiozsoy/apache-spark-101/posts/7/README.md

 # Post 7

-## Apache Spark Java read fake log file format with method of PairRDD example
+## Apache Spark Java read fake log file format with PairRDD function example

 Let's say we have got a log file for our app.